-The supply chain for our student meals are very tight.
+The supply chain for our student meals is very tight.
 Vendors are unable to fulfill complete orders due to multiple districts ordering food.
 The demand is higher than their supply at the moment.

-Please keep in mind: Due to vendor limited availability, Menu is subject to change without notice.
+Please keep in mind: Due to limited vendor availability, the menu is subject to change without notice.
 The posted menus are for your convenience but may change.
 We are doing our best to keep to our menu.
-Our priority continues to be to provide nutritious meals to our students daily.
+Our priority continues to be to provide nutritious meals for our students daily.

 WATCH WITH THE KIDS: BIG BLOCK SINGSONG- "EAT"